CORONAVIRUS: General advice to clubs from the FBHVC

 Please note: As our volunteer organisers announce their move to postpone or cancel certain events, members should support them in that decision.

 We have a number of elderly members amongst our clubs.
 If you know of any in your region , why not drop them an email or give them a call to chat historic vehicles for a while and make sure they have all they need.
-For those with underlying health issues, the duration of the pandemic is likely to be a long and potentially lonely time and this is an ideal time for our community to pull together.
+For those with underlying health issues, the pandemic remains an unsettlng and potentially lonely time and this is an ideal time for our community to pull together to support each other.

 Many clubs are utlising tools like Whatsapp groups and Zoom conference calls to hold 'virtual' regional meetings - why not give it a try?
 There is a plethora of guidance availble on the internet, but we found this helpful guide to using Zoom particularly useful.